Automatic hyperlinking: Trac Wiki Engine

 Trac is a web application for issue tracking in software development.
 It has a wiki engine which is used for all text and documentation in the system.
 This includes not only wiki pages but also tickets and check-in log messages.
 These pieces of text have AutoLinks created, for example the text ticket:1 links to ticket 1.
 This is an example of server-side AutoLinking.

 AutoLinker

 AutoLinker is a plugin application which has been developed for vBulletin forum software.
 It allows keywords set by the board administrator to be turned into hyperlinks or popups automatically any time they are used in a forum post or message.

 Tomboy Notes

 Tomboy Notes is a personal wiki and text editor for Linux that creates automatic hyperlinks for web and email addresses while the text is being edited.

 Moodle

 The moodle online course platform uses autolinking for automatic linking of terms within a moodle site to a glossary or database entries, or to resources within the same course.

-Firefox plugin linkator

-Linkator takes a different stance on the concept of autolinking by automatically creating a search link from manually selected text.